-Commented [TC20]: Mathews: Realistic size?
+Commented [TC27]: Mathews: Realistic size?

-- access to infrastructure such as water meters, curb shut-offs, manholes, and tree grates. - e.
-Outdoor dining areas shall show any proposed roof or covers as part of the application to ensure appropriate clear sight triangles and unobstructed access is maintained.
+- d.
+Outdoor dining areas shall be not be located at intersections of streets or alleys in such a way as to block appropriate clear sight triangles and shall not obstruct access to infrastructure such as water meters, curb shut-offs, manholes, and tree grates. - Outdoor dining areas shall show any proposed roof or covers as part of the application to ensure appropriate clear sight triangles and unobstructed access is maintained.